lassefolkersen/hackaton_art/readme.md

----
-output:
-  word_document: default
-  pdf_document: default
-  html_document: default
----
-# Precision art

 ## Background

-On the impute.me website one of the modules is named ["kandinskify yourself"](https://www.impute.me/kandinsky/).
+Impute.me is a personal genetics that have been providing genetic analysis since 2015.
+It is described in more detail [in this article](https://www.biorxiv.org/content/10.1101/861831v1).
+On the impute.me website one of the analysis modules is named ["kandinskify yourself"](https://www.impute.me/kandinsky/).
 It has been running almost since the founding on the project in 2015 and is based on [this algorithm](http://giorasimchoni.com/2017/07/30/2017-07-30-data-paintings-the-kandinsky-package/).
 It's  purpose is to generate a simple artwork based on randomness - but with the checksum of the users DNA as random seed.
 In this way the art is unique to the user themselves and will be so even on re-running of the procecessing.
 It has been accessed by approximately 10k users, which is ~25% of the total user base.
 A typical output looks like this:

 ![A screenshot of the output of the current kandinskify algorithm](2020-02-26_plotting_interest_levels/2020-02-26_kandinskify_screenshot.PNG)